cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 })
 ```

-You cannot currently preserve localStorage across tests and can read more [here](https://github.com/cypress-io/cypress/issues/461).
+You cannot currently preserve localStorage across tests and can read more {% issue 461 'here' %}.

 # {% fa fa-angle-right %} Some of my elements animate in, how do I work around that?